Table of Contents

 We all know rain is a mainstay of UK weather.
 Be it hot or cold, a shower is hardly unexpected in almost all parts of the country.
 Traditionally, the four weather seasons in the UK are spring, summer, autumn and winter.
 Below discussed are the four seasons, what months they last and the fun activities people can enjoy during the different seasons.

-• Autumn takes place in September, October, and November, characterized by varying weather – mild and dry or wet and windy.
-The leaves change color and fall from the trees, and temperatures start to dip.
+- Autumn takes place in September, October, and November, characterised by varying weather – mild and dry or wet and windy.
+The leaves change colour and fall from the trees, and temperatures start to dip.

 Spring